C0deH4cker/Fission/fission.md

 ##Atom lifetime##

 Atoms will continue moving around until a component destroys it.
 All atoms move once per tick, simultaneously.
 Multiple atoms can share the same position.
 When they hit the edge of the grid, they are wrapped around to the other side.
-If an atom's mass ever reaches 0, it is destroyed.
+If an atom's mass ever goes negative, it is destroyed.
 When there are no more atoms left on the grid, the program exits with status 0 (except when the `*` component is hit).

 ##Components##